ionic-team/stencil/src/compiler/output-targets/readme.md

 - Generates a `collection` into the `dist/collection/` directory to be used by other projects.

-### `dist-custom-elements-bundle`

-- Generates a single, tree-shakable, bundle of all the components.
-- Does not define the custom elements.
-- Consumers importing individual components from the bundle must define each custom element.

 ### `angular`

 - Generates a wrapper Angular component proxy.